moomoolive/struct-vec/README.md

 [![access-speed-char](https://img.shields.io/badge/%F0%9F%9A%80%20Access%20Speed-Bad-yellow)](https://shields.io/)

 This data type requires a medium level conversion in order to access.
-Performance varies wildly between different javascript environments, but you can expect access times for `char` types to be up to 100% slower (2x slower) than the `num` type.
+Performance varies wildly between different javascript environments, but you can expect access times for `char` types to be up to 100% slower (2x slower) than the `i32` (or `f32`) type.

 [![type-safety-char](https://img.shields.io/badge/%F0%9F%AA%B2%20Type%20Saftey-info-blue)](https://shields.io/)